 - Meet upper-class students who will assist you in beginning your college experience.

 All first-time freshmen and transfer students are required to attend.
 All new students will be charged a $125 non-refundable fee.
-This fee will automatically be added to your student account.
-For further information on frequently asked questions, please follow the link:
+This fee will automatically be added to your student account and added to your first tuition bill in August.
+All Math and English Placement testing should be taken the week before your scheduled orientation.
+However, the Math Placement Test Center will be on from 3-5 p.m. during Orientation.

 in Taylor Center 230